odpi/egeria-docs/site/docs/connectors/governance-action/move-copy-file-provisioning-governance-action-service.md

 in the open metadata ecosystem.
 For example:

 * The [Asset Lineage OMAS](/services/omas/asset-lineage/overview)
-may publish the lineage to the [Open Lineage Server](/concepts/open-lineage-server).
+may publish the lineage to the [Lineage Warehouse](/concepts/lineage-warehouse).

 * Additional [Governance Action Services](/concepts/governance-action-service)
 may be triggered.